 Error Handling

-Redpanda Connect supports a range of processors such as http and aws_lambda that have the potential to fail if their retry attempts are exhausted.
-When this happens the data is not dropped but instead continues through the pipeline mostly unchanged, but a metadata flag is added allowing you to handle the errors in a way that suits your needs.
+Redpanda Connect supports a range of processors, such as http and aws_lambda, that may fail when retry attempts are exhausted.
+When a processor fails, the message data continues through the pipeline mostly unchanged, except for the addition of a metadata flag, which you can use for handling errors.

 Abandon on failure